KidkArolis/jetpack/README.md

 - **Sensible defaults** to handle modern JavaScript, CSS and images.
 - **Preconfigured swc-loader** for speedy compilation.
+- **Preconfigured core-js** for polyfilling missing browser features.
-- **Preconfigured PostCSS** with `postcss-preset-env` including autoprefixing, configurable via `postcss.config.js`.
+- **Preconfigured postcss-loader** with `postcss-preset-env` including autoprefixing.
+- **Modern bundles by default** with no async/await transpilation.
-- **Differential builds and serving** with modern/legacy bundles served to browsers based on user agent headers.
+- **Differential builds** with modern/legacy bundles served based on user agent headers.
-- **CSS modules available** by switching one config flag.
+- **CSS modules** one config flag away.
-- **Sass support** by installing `sass` or `node-sass`.
+- **Sass** auto enabled by installing `node-sass`.
-- **Automatic JSX detection** switches between `React.createElement` or `h` depending on dependencies.
+- **JSX detection** with `React.createElement` or `h` depending on dependencies.
-- **Hot reloading built in** for React (using `fast-refresh`) as well as vanilla JavaScript and CSS.
+- **Hot reloading** using `fast-refresh` for React as well as for vanilla JavaScript and CSS.
 - **Automatic chunk splitting** with inlined runtime and HTML generation.
-- **Smooth workflow** for simultaneously developing client and server applications.
 - **Single dependency** with hassle-free updates.
-- **Optionally run anywhere** without installing locally, just like `nodemon`.

 **Why use jetpack?** To avoid rolling your own custom webpack config or having to paste it from old projects.
 Jetpack has a set of defaults that should get you off the ground quickly.
-And with the `proxy` config or universal `jetpack/serve` middleware you don't have to worry about wiring up webpack dev middleware or dev server – everything _just works_.
+And with the `proxy` config or the universal `jetpack/serve` middleware you don't have to worry about wiring up webpack dev middleware or dev server – everything _just works_.

 ## Usage